 Fundraising With Facebook

 Fundraising directly on Facebook with their own tools, or promoting links to your fundraising campaigns hosted on other platforms like Classy, can help you quickly and easily reach a lot of new people.
-In many ways, it’s a similar concept to peer-to-peer fundraising.
+In many ways, it’s a similar concept to peer-to-peer fundraising platforms.

 You share your link with one person, who shares it with five more, who each share it with five more, and so on.
 The result is an exponential increase in the amount of people who see your fundraising campaign.
 Further, since you might not be directly connected to these individuals, you’re simultaneously expanding your brand to new audiences of potential supporters.

 What’s more, 46% of survey respondents in our special report, Why America Gives, say they choose to donate to a cause if a family member or friend asks them to.
 In addition, 50% state that a friend or family member being personally affected by a cause would motivate them to give.
 When someone shares your campaign on social media, it plays right into this and adds a strong element of social proof that could encourage someone to make a donation.

 People form first impressions about other humans within seconds of meeting them.
 The same holds true for your nonprofit, and your Facebook page is where people might engage with your organization for the first time.
 It’s mission-critical to have a page that grabs someone’s attention, provides them with all the relevant information they need to know, and showcases your best content.

 Above all else, make sure you use a high resolution cover photo on your page.
 Even if it’s the slightest bit blurry, we recommend you swap it out for a sharp, crisp, and clean image.
 Also, you should also size it 820 pixels by 360 pixels in order to have it display properly on both desktop and mobile.